How Porta-Grazer Can Help Prevent and Treat Ulcers

 Using a Porta-Grazer can help save money on costly ulcer medications

-Horses need access to forage 24/7 to keep their stomach acid buffered to prevent ulcers.
-So how do we provide forage 24/7 without the horse becoming fat?
+Ulcers can cause performance issues as well as bad stall habits Horses need access to forage 24/7 to keep their stomach acid buffered to prevent ulcers.
+But how do we provide forage 24/7 without the horse becoming fat?
 EASY!
-Use a low calorie grass hay, such as Timothy, Teff or Bermuda.
-Its the calories IN the hay that needs regulated not the volume of hay.
-In order to give your horse the ability to keep that acid in check it needs a continuous supply of low calorie forage at all times.
+In order to maintain weight use a low calorie grass hay, such as Timothy, Teff or Bermuda.
+It's the calories IN the hay that needs regulated not the volume of hay.
+So, in order to give your horse the ability to keep that acid in check as nature intended, there needs to be a continuous supply of low calorie forage at all times.

-Another option is using straw.
+Sometimes we don't have a choice on what we can find for hay.
+One option is using straw.
 Oat, wheat or barley straw.
-You can mix the straw in with your hay in the Porta-Grazer to add more volume without adding much in the way of calories.
+By mixing the straw in with your hay in the Porta-Grazer it adds more volume without adding much in the way of calories.

 Using a Porta-Grazer also prevents wasted hay, and keeps the hay off the ground and out of the mud, sand, dirt, snow etc.